An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Radiative transfer equations and method

 \section{Radiative transfer equations and $P_N$ method}

-In the absence of hydrodynamic motion and heat conduction, the radiative transfer equations (RTE) is composed with the transfer equations of the radiation intensity and the associated energy balance equations.
-In this section, we will introduce the gray radiative transfer equations.
-The $P_N$ method, which is one of the most popular numerical methods to solve RTE, will also be presented.
+In the absence of hydrodynamic motion and heat conduction, the radiative transfer equations (RTE) are composed by a transport equation of the specific intensity and the associated energy balance equation.
+In this section, we will introduce the gray approximation to the radiative transfer equations and the $P_N$ method, which is one of the most popular numerical methods to solve RTE.